 Discover our upcoming workshops

 As Spring brings with it brighter days and new inspiration, the attention of every gardener turns to expanding their horticultural creativity.
-With this in mind, we are celebrating the start of a new season with The School of Garden Inspiration; a line-up of classes and workshops at our Richmond home, centred around offering guidance and tips for both veteran and novice gardeners, while promoting our sustainable approach to gardening and floristry.
+With this in mind, we are celebrating the start of a new season with The School of Garden Inspiration; a line-up of classes and workshops at our Richmond home and in Covent Garden, centred around offering guidance and tips for both veteran and novice gardeners, while promoting our sustainable approach to gardening and floristry.
 Led by our Director of Horticulture, Thomas Broom-Hughes, The School of Garden Inspiration will begin in May, covering topics such as styling your own summer containers, the principles and practicalities of slow gardening, and a masterclass in houseplants.